Prathmesh1312/Game/README.md

 ## Game
 Here You will Find Games Made by Me.
-Fell Free to Check Out!
+Feel Free to Check Out!